mccombspj/kurumastories/content/toyota/corona-mark-ii/MF-RT-Toyota-Corona-Mark-II-GSS-1970.md

 <b>Furutani:</b> The feeling is good.
 There are disc brakes with a strong servo feeling and others with a dual-leading feel, but I think these are good brakes that exhibit all the good qualities of discs.

-<b>Koguchi:</b> Rather than the length of the braking distance, the feeling when you step on it is very solid.
+<b>Koguchi:</b> Besides the length of the braking distance, the feeling when you step on the pedal is very solid.
 It's just a feeling, so you can't easily define it, but the braking feels different from that of mainstream Toyota cars.

 <b>Sakakibara:</b> Along with the improved power performance, the brakes are large for the class, equivalent to those used in the Crown class.
 That's probably what makes it so powerful.